 Title Socially Just and Politically Robust Decarbonisation: A Knowledge Base and Toolkit for Policymakers

-Partner PI Dr Håkon Sælen, CICERO-Center for International Climate Research, Norway
+Lead PI Dr Håkon Sælen, CICERO-Center for International Climate Research, Norway and co-LPI

 Prof Eva Schulev-Steindl, University of Graz, Institute of Public Law and Political Science, Austria